 Here are the cards that earn Southwest Rapid Rewards:

-Personal – all three of these have a bonus of 50,000 points when you spend $1,000 in the first three months.
+Personal – all three of these currently have an elevated bonus of 85,000 points when you spend $3,000 in the first three months.
+This is up from the standard 50,000 points.

 - Southwest Rapid Rewards® Plus Credit Card